vmware-archive/concord/README.md

 docker-compose -f docker/compose/simple4.yml up

 # Connect to Concord with Truffle (in a different window)
-docker run -it concord-truffle:latest truffle console --network ethrpc1
+# Or use your own local copy of Truffle and connect to localhost:8545

-# Or use your own local copy of Truffle (4.x) and connect to localhost:8545
+docker exec -it compose_concord-truffle_1 bash truffle console --network ethrpc1
 ```

 Check out our [documentation](https://concord.readthedocs.io/en/latest/) for